aiidalab/aiidalab-widgets-base/README.md

-# mc-aiida_widgets
+# mc-aiida-widgets

-Handy AiiDA widgets to be used in the AiidaLab applications
+Reusable AiiDA widgets for applications in the AiiDA Lab.

 # Usage